paulhibbing/AGread/cran-comments.md

 * read_AG_IMU (re-named from read_IMU)
 * read_AG_raw

-In retrospect, a standalone package (i.e., `AGread`) was always
+In retrospect, a standalone reading and pre-processing package
-    the best place for these functions and data sets to live.
+    (i.e., `AGread`) was always the best place for these functions and data sets to live.
+In the `TwoRegression` package, these items played a supporting role, whereas both packages will have a more focused purpose if the items are transitioned from `TwoRegression` to `AGread`.
+My plan for doing so would involve:
-    Therefore, my intent is to transition them from `TwoRegression` to `AGread` by:

 * deprecating in the next submission of `TwoRegression`
 * removing, with a major version increment, in the subsequent of